Oscars Apologize: Amy Adams Snubbed, ‘Arrival’ Fans Disappointed

 — Jarett Wieselman (@JarettSays) January 24, 2017

 This is true.
 Arrival has been getting wonderful reviews, and fans attribute its success largely to Amy Adams herself.
 Adams has starred in a wide range of genres and outlets.
-Her filmography includes rom-com Leap Year, and she has starred in two different Superman creations–2000s hit TV series Smallville and Man of Steel.
+Her filmography includes the rom-com Leap Year, and she has starred in two different Superman creations — the hit TV series Smallville and Man of Steel.
 She has proved her worth over the years, and many feel that her performance in Arrival further exemplified her skill.

 Tom Hanks, in a similar fashion, was not included on the list.
 Much of the confusion over the nominations has come from the fact that contradicting lists were released.